 |14″||2 – 4 years||15″ – 20″||37” – 44″|

 |16″||4 – 6 years||16″ – 22″||41 – 48″|

 |20″||5 – 8 years||19″ – 25″||45 – 54″|

 |24″||8 – 11 years||23″ – 28″||49″ – 59″|

 |26″||10 + years||25″ +||56″ +|

 To learn more, check out: The Definitive Guide to Kids Bike Sizing + Charts

 Your child may be ready to ride on a 20″ bike once he turns six years.
 At this point, they are ripe to get on with a wheel bike that has gears.
 And at the age of 7, most of the children already riding bikes are well vast with riding a 20-inch bike.
 There can be confusion with the size of the wheel to use.

-Boys 20 Inch Bikes Frequently Asked Questions (FAQs)
+Boys 20 Inch Bikes FAQs

 What Age Is a 20 Inch Bike Suitable For?